goravel/docs/the-basics/session.md

 ### Building A Custom Session

-To build a custom session, use the `Session` facade.
+Use the `Session` facade to build a custom session.
 The `Session` facade provides the `BuildSession` method, which takes a driver instance and an optional session ID if you want to specify a custom session ID:

 ```go
 import "github.com/goravel/framework/facades"